CarolinSchulte/Rlv3481-lifestyles/README.md

 # Rlv3481-lifestyles
-Scripts associated with the manuscript "Genome-scale metabolic modelling of lifestyle changes in Rhizobium leguminosarum" by C. C. M. Schulte, V. K. Ramachandran, A. Papachristodoulou and P. S. Poole
+Scripts associated with "Genome-scale metabolic modelling of lifestyle changes in Rhizobium leguminosarum" by C. C. M. Schulte, V. K. Ramachandran, A. Papachristodoulou and P. S. Poole (https://doi.org/10.1128/msystems.00975-21)

 All MATLAB scripts were run with the COBRA Toolbox v.3.0 ([Heirendt *et al.*, 2019](https://www.nature.com/articles/s41596-018-0098-2)).
 The Python implementation of RIPTiDe was used as described in [Jenior *et al.*, 2020](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007099).